Frequently Asked Questions (FAQ's)

 - A list of your medications and drug allergies

-- Copies of your medical records, relevant imaging studies (films and reports)
+- Copies of your medical records, relevant imaging studies (films or CD and reports)

 - Operation reports of any previous surgery related to your current problem